Jarryd Dunn

-Jarryd Dunn (born 30 January 1992) is an English sprinter specialising in the 400 metres.
+Jarryd Paul Dunn (born 30 January 1992) is an English sprinter specialising in the 400 metres.
 He represented Great Britain at the 2015 World Championships in Beijing winning the bronze medal in the relay.

 He has a personal best time of 45.09 which he achieved at the European Team Championships 2015 in Cheboksary.
 His indoor best is 46.67 set in Birmingham in 2015.
 He equalled this time during the 2016 indoor season at the Glasgow Grand Prix.